 Chewing Gum Makes You Lose Weight!
 (Half Myth/Half Truth)

 Will chewing gum actually make you lose weight?
 Well, it’s sort of a sticky situation.
 If you are just talking about the gum itself, then the answer is no. Nothing can replace a healthy diet, exercise, and healthy living when it comes to losing weight.
 On the other hand, according to WebMD, chewing gum may help you curb cravings.
 Consider gum a tiny tool in the arsenal of weight loss.
 Chewing gum won’t hurt your diet, and it may help you consume 40-60 fewer calories (just be sure it’s sugar-free).
 In no way should chewing gum replace healthy eating habits, but it can help you make good choices.
+You can also find weight loss supplements at geekshealth.com/ that can improve your metabolism and regulate your appetite efficiently.
 Rob’s philosophy is that if he’s chewing gum then he’s not going to put food in his mouth, so it helps him eat less.
 His favorite is Extra’s apple pie gum.

 Too Many Myths/Truths to Verify